HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 2. `index` number (Optional if type is not `index`) - The address index
 3. `full_path` string (Optional if type is not `index`) - The full path of the requested address
+4. `network` - The network this dApp is expecting the client to be.
+The request will fail if the client's network is different from this params value

 **Request:**